drmarcogir/structuraldiversity/README.md

 - **Folder Name:** `code`
-- **Description:** This folder contains the notebooks and R subfolders, containing Python and R code used to generate input data for analyses and manuscript figures, respectively.

-- **Folder Name:** `code`
-  - **Description:** This folder contains the notebooks and R subfolders, containing Python and R code used to generate input data for analyses and manuscript figures, respectively.

- This folder contains the notebooks and R subfolders, containing Python and R code used to generate input data for analyses and manuscript figures, respectively.

-- **Folder Name:** `code`

   This folder contains the notebooks and R subfolders, containing Python and R code used to generate input data for analyses and manuscript figures, respectively.

 ```
 code/